@connectum/events-amqp

 |---|---|

-connect(context?) | Opens an AMQP connection, creates a channel, asserts the exchange.
+connect(context?) | Opens an AMQP connection (retrying per recovery policy), creates the confirm channel, applies topology.
 Uses context.serviceName as clientProperties.connection_name if not set explicitly. |

-disconnect() | Cancels all active consumers, closes the channel and connection |
+disconnect() | Cancels all active consumers, closes channels and the connection |

-publish() | Publishes a serialized event to the exchange with eventType as the routing key.
+publish() | Publishes a serialized event to the exchange with eventType as the routing key; resolves on the broker's per-message confirm.
 Metadata is propagated as AMQP message headers |

-subscribe() | Declares queues (named or auto-delete), binds them to the exchange with topic patterns, and starts consuming with explicit ack/nack |
+subscribe() | Declares queues (named, auto-delete, or contract-overridden), binds them to the exchange with topic patterns, and starts consuming with explicit ack/nack |

 Automatic Exchange Creation